 The Management Company does not integrate Sustainability risks nor the Principal Adverse Impacts in this Compartment yet due to the complexity of their integration in the strategy.
 The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
 The Compartment falls under the scope of the article 6 of SFDR.

+Undetermined duration.

+Asset used

-The investments underlying this Compartment do not take into account the EU criteria for environmentally sustainable economic activities as per the Taxonomy Regulation.
-Term Undetermined duration.
-Reference The reference currency of the Compartment is EUR. currency Shares or units from other UCITS and/or UCIs: Asset used Within the limit of 10% and in order to improve the achievement of the investment objective, the Compartment may also be exposed to units of a mutual fund or their foreign equivalent.
+Within the limit of 10% and in order to improve the achievement of the investment objective, the Compartment may also be exposed to units of a mutual fund or their foreign equivalent.

 The Compartment may invest in UCITS as well as in other Luxembourg or foreign UCIs that comply with point 1 (e) of article 41 of the Law.
 The Compartment may invest in a mutual fund managed by the Management Company.

-Debt securities and money market instruments: The Compartment may invest in bonds issued by sovereign states, industrial, commercial and financial companies.
+Debt securities and money market instruments:

+The Compartment may invest in bonds issued by sovereign states, industrial, commercial and financial companies.
 All financial instruments may be fixed-, variable- and/or adjustable-rate securities.
 These securities issued by international issuers may be secured unsecured or subordinated.

 The Compartment may be exposed up to 20% in contingent convertible bonds ("CoCo").
 CoCo are regulatory capital instruments issued by banks under the applicable solvency rules which can be converted into ordinary shares if a certain minimum level of capital ratio is breached by the issuer.

 The Compartment will invest principally in financial derivative instruments ("FDI") for investment and hedging purposes.

-Derivative instruments: The Compartment may invest in futures/forwards, options, swaps, CFDs (contracts for difference), DPSs (dynamic portfolio swaps) and TRS traded on Eurozone and/or international markets, be they regulated or OTC markets.
+The Compartment may invest in futures/forwards, options, swaps, CFDs (contracts for difference), DPSs (dynamic portfolio swaps) and TRS traded on Eurozone and/or international markets, be they regulated or OTC markets.
 As part of such transactions, the Management Company may take positions to hedge and/or expose the portfolio against/to specific industries, geographic areas, interest rates, shares (all caps), currencies or financial indices in order to achieve the management objective.

-Types of markets where the Compartment is invested: regulated: yes organised: yes OTC: yes Risks to which the manager seeks exposure: equity: yes interest rate: yes currency: yes credit: yes index: yes Purpose of the investments: hedging: yes exposure: yes arbitrage: yes Types of instruments used: futures: yes options: yes swaps: yes currency forwards: yes credit derivatives: yes be large French or foreign counterparties such as credit institutions or banks.
+regulated: yesorganised: yesOTC: yes

+- equity: yes

+- interest rate: yes

+- currency: yes

+- credit: yes

+- index: yes

+- hedging: yesexposure: yesarbitrage: yes

+- Types of instruments used:

+- futures: yes

+- options: yes

+- swaps: yes

+- currency forwards: yes

+- credit derivatives: yes

+Derivative contracts may be entered into with counterparties, which have a minimum BBB- rating at the ultimate parent company level, selected by the Management Company in accordance with its Best Execution/Best Selection policy and with the procedure for authorizing new counterparties.
+The latter may be large French or foreign counterparties such as credit institutions or banks.
 They are subject to exchanges of collateral.
 It should be noted that they do not have any discretion in the composition or management of the Fund's portfolio, and/or in the underlying assets of the financial derivatives.
 The counterparties comply with the article 3 of the SFT Regulation.

-Derivative contracts may be entered into with counterparties, which have a minimum BBB- rating at the ultimate parent company level, selected by the Management Company in accordance with its Best Execution/Best Selection policy and with the procedure for authorizing new counterparties.
-The latter may